444ndrey/solana-staking-test/README.md

 # SOLANA Staking Platform

-Welcome to mine SOLANA Staking Platform!
+Welcome to my SOLANA Staking Platform!
 This project is built using Nuxt.js, a powerful framework based on Vue.js.

 ## Setup